adarlan/plankton/README.md

 Plankton is a Container-Native CI/CD tool based on [The Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md).

-Labels can be used to define pipeline rules, such as the order in which pipeline services are run, expressions to enable or disable services, among other rules.
+Labels can be used to define pipeline rules, such as the order in which pipeline jobs are run, expressions to enable or disable jobs, among other rules.
 See the [Label Reference](#label-reference) section of this document.

 ## Getting Started

-Follow this example to create a simple pipeline composed by 3 services:
+Follow this example to create a simple pipeline composed by 3 jobs:
 `test`, `build` and `deploy`.

 ### Create a `plankton.compose.yaml` file with the following content